 The development of interdisciplinary skills involves not only learning methods of reasoning and critical thinking, but also gaining experience with the dynamics and development of effective multi-disciplinary function.
 Technologists must become comfortable addressing various issues as an integral part of doing advanced research in a team that might draw upon the expertise of not only engineers, but also biologists, doctors, lawyers and business people.
 As the project evolves knowledge of the place of nanotechnology in business becomes increasingly important.
 This course teaches an understanding of the basic workings of how nanotechnology innovation is exploited, together with an understanding of the dynamics of entrepreneurship.

-The Wider Context of Nanotechnology course begins in October and runs for ten weeks online.
-The course comprises two parts: a one-week induction period followed by nine weeks of study, including a reading week.
+The Wider Context of Nanotechnology course begins in October and runs for seven weeks online.
+The course comprises two parts: a one-week induction period followed by six weeks of study, including a reading week.
 There will be live online tutorials, normally once each week.

 The online Induction week enables students to confidently maximise their online learning experience.
 We appreciate that students starting any new course may face some challenges, perhaps if you have not studied at postgraduate level before and/or are combining this part-time study with working full-time, and The Wider Context of Nanotechnology course has been designed with these considerations in mind.